GoogleCloudPlatform/google-cloud-tfs/README.md

 ## Installation

 The latest stable version can be found on the
-[Visual Studio Marketplace][Marketplace].
+[Visual Studio Marketplace][Marketplace] or in the [GitHub Releases][GitHubReleases]

-[TODO(przybjw)]: # (change to CI build server)

-The latest development version is not available as a package.
+The latest development version is available from [AppVeyor][Appveyor].

-You can [build the vsix package from source](#Build), and then upload and install the extension from the extension management page of TFS or VSTS.
+You can [build the vsix package from source](#Build), and then upload and install the extension from the extension management page of TFS.

 ## Build